-At the hearing:

-- The hearing officer will hear from the parties and any necessary witnesses, if applicable. - The investigator, if applicable, will present their investigative report to the hearing officer. - The investigation report will be considered by the hearing officer, who renders an independent and objective finding.
+At the Hearing: The Hearing Officer will hear from the parties and any necessary witnesses, if applicable.
+The investigator, if applicable, will present their investigative report to the Hearing Officer.
+The investigation report will be considered by the Hearing Officer, who renders an independent and objective finding.

-If the hearing officer finds the responding student "not responsible" for a violation(s):

-- The Dean will inform the parties of this determination and the rationale for the decision in writing. - The determination is subject to appeal by any party to the complaint (see section below).

-If the hearing officer finds the responding student "responsible" for a violation(s):
+Finding: If the Hearing Officer finds the responding student "not responsible" for a violation(s), the Dean or designee will inform the parties of this determination and the rationale for the decision in writing.
+The determination is subject to appeal by any party to the complaint (see section below).
+If the Hearing Officer finds the responding student "responsible" for a violation(s), the Hearing Officer will recommend a sanction to the Dean or designee.
+The Dean or designee will confer with the Title IX Coordinator. as necessary.
+The Dean will render a decision on a sanction within three days of the hearing and notify the parties in writing.

-- The hearing officer will recommend a sanction to the Dean. - The Dean will confer with the Title IX Coordinator as necessary. - The Dean will render a decision on a sanction within three days of the hearing and notify the parties in writing. - The determination is subject to appeal by any party to the complaint.
+Appeal: The determination is subject to appeal by any party to the complaint.
 Appeal procedures are outlined below.

-SPECIAL HEARING PROVISIONS\
+SPECIAL HEARING PROVISIONS

-\For Sexual Misconduct, Discrimination & Other Complaints of a Sensitive Nature
+For Sexual Misconduct.
+Discrimination & Other Complaints of a Sensitive Nature

-For sexual misconduct, discrimination, and other complaints of a sensitive nature-whether the alleged victim is serving as the party bringing the complaint or as a witness-alternative testimony options may be provided, such as allowing the alleged victim to testify from another location via audio or audio/video technology.
+Alternative Testimony: Whether the alleged victim is serving as the party bringing the complaint or as a witness, alternative testimony options may be provided, such as allowing the alleged victim to testify from another location via audio or audio/video technology.
 While these options are intended to help make the alleged victim more comfortable, they are not intended to work to the disadvantage of the responding student.

-The past sexual history or sexual character of a party will not be admissible by the other parties in hearings unless such information is determined to be highly relevant by the hearing officer.
-All such information sought to be admitted by a party, or SIT, will be presumed irrelevant until a showing of relevance is made, in advance of the hearing, to the Dean.
+Admissibility: The past sexual history or sexual character of a party will not be admissible by the other parties in hearings unless such information is determined to be highly relevant by the hearing officer.
+All such information sought to be admitted by a party, or SIT, will be presumed irrelevant until a showing of relevance is made, in advance of the hearing, to the Dean or designee.
 Demonstration of pattern, repeated, and/or predatory behavior by the responding student, in the form of previous findings in any legal or conduct proceedings, or in the form of previous good faith allegations, will always be relevant to the finding, not just the sanction.
 The parties will be notified in advance if any such information is deemed relevant and will be introduced in the hearing.

-The party bringing any complaint alleging sexual misconduct, other behavior falling with the coverage of Title IX and/or a crime of violence will be notified in writing of the outcome of a hearing, any sanctions assigned, and the rationale for the decision.
+Outcome: The party bringing any complaint alleging sexual misconduct, other behavior falling with the coverage of Title IX, and/or a crime of violence will be notified in writing of the outcome of a hearing, any sanctions assigned, and the rationale for the decision.